abletech/easy-api/README.md

 Easy::Api::Error objects have a code (e.g. 404) and a message (e.g. 'Resource not found')

+You can also define you own error types.
+Add the following to `initializers/easy_api.rb`

+    Easy::Api::Error.codes[:rate_limited] = 429
+    Easy::Api::Error.messages[:rate_limited] = 'Rate limited'

 ### Using Easy::Api

 Add the following line to all Api Controllers: